BacelarVitor/BacelarVitor/README.md

 - 🔭 I’m currently working at [Intcom](https://intcom.com.br/en/)

-- 🌱 I’m currently learning Svelte, Flutter and Golang
+- 🌱 I’m currently learning React and Golang

 - 👨‍💻 All of my projects are available at [notafunction.dev](https://notafunction.dev)

- - 💬 Ask me about **One Piece, C#, Angular, Flutter, JavaScript, TypeScript, Golang, Svelte, HTML, CSS e SQL
+ - 💬 Ask me about **One Piece, Golang, React, HTML, CSS e SQL

  - ⚡ Fun fact **I code listening to classic and eletronic music**